Joining the Committee

 How to apply:

-If you are interested in joining the Committee, please submit a CV or Résumé that stresses your service commitment and a Letter of Intent that explains your area of expertise, your reasons for wishing to join the committee, what you think you'd bring to it (e.g., new ideas or directions for the Committee, etc.), and how you've contributed to the AMS in the past (e.g., by chairing sessions or presenting at the annual meeting, or involvement in local or student chapters, etc.).
+If you are interested in joining the Committee, please submit a CV or Résumé that stresses your service commitment and a Letter of Intent that explains your area of expertise, your reasons for wishing to join the committee, what you think you'd bring to it (e.g., new ideas or directions for the Committee, etc.), and how you've contributed to the AMS in the past (e.g., participation in AMS hosted meetings , or involvement in local or student chapters, etc.).
 These materials must be compiled into one PDF and sent via this Google Form.

 While applicants may be solicited by a current committee member, this is not necessary; applying without prior solicitation will not prejudice your application.
 While applications can be submitted at any time, we will only evaluate applications after two designated membership drives: